-The Audit Committee shall include the matters raised by the Complaint on the agenda for discussion at its next meeting following the date the Chairperson of the Audit Committee receives notification of the Complaint from the Compliance Officer.
+The Audit Committee shall include the matters raised by the Complaint on the agenda for discussion at its next meeting following the date the Chairperson of the Audit Committee receives notification of the Complaint from the Compliance Officer and/or the Director of Internal Audit.
 If the Chairperson determines, in his or her reasonable judgment, that the matters raised in the Complaint should be addressed before the next regularly scheduled meeting of the Audit Committee, the Chairperson shall call a special meeting of the Audit Committee to be held at a sooner time.

-The Audit Committee may invite the Compliance Officer and any other associates, as well as representatives of CRA's independent auditors or its outside legal counsel, to attend all or a portion of the meeting at which a discussion of the Complaint is scheduled.
+The Audit Committee may invite the Compliance Officer and/or the Director of Internal Audit and any other associates, as well as representatives of CRA's independent auditors or its outside legal counsel, to attend all or a portion of the meeting at which a discussion of the Complaint is scheduled.
 In addition, the Audit Committee may engage independent counsel and other advisers, as it may deem necessary, in evaluating and responding to the Complaint.
-At the meeting, the Audit Committee shall discuss and evaluate the
+At the meeting, the Audit Committee shall discuss and evaluate the merits of the Complaint and authorize such responses and follow-up actions, if any, as it deems necessary and appropriate, to address the substance of the Complaint.